affecto/jc_people_counting/README.md

 ```
 ./jc_pilot conf_local.json
 ```
+# Changes of Configurable Parameters or The Newly Added
+To avoid expanding the exhausted list of the configurable parameters here, one can refer to the following places in the source codes to check those configurable parameters that could be defined in [.json system configuration file] (configurations/conf_local.json)
+* [Parameters::Parameters(const char* filename)] (Parameter.cpp)
+* [update_parameters(rapidjson::Document &configuration)] (FaceDetector.h)

 # Change made to system configuration
-* The way to configure the program has been changed in this release.
+The way to configure the program has been changed in this release.
 Now it is done by parsing .json file that one can check out [the example for system configuration] (configurations/conf_local.json)

 # Change made to verbosity configuration